Google has changed Top Stories in carousels in search results

 So what does this new patent do to bring something new and different to show off news results?

-We are told that what is innovative in the patent is how it captures the most interesting stories from different times based upon the use of an “importance score” for that time period.
+We are told that what is innovative in the patent is how it captures the most interesting stories from different times based upon the use of an “importance score” for that period.

 Top news stories are selected and the second top news stories use those importance scores to rank what is shown as “top stories.”